ToniPons97/Youtube-Project/README.txt

+- ATTENTION: This project was made in three days.

 - In this project I set myself to make an accessible and dynamic dataset generator from youtube videos.

 - The way this works is by inputing one or more keywords (if you wanna input more than one keyword then it needs to have a + sign between them with no spaces: keyword1+keyword2).